API structure

 The following are the specific date-time rules we use:

-• The separator used between date values (year, month, and day) is the hyphen, while the colon is used as the separator between time values (hours, minutes, and seconds).
+The hyphen is used to separate date values (year, month, and day), while the colon is used to separate time values (hours, minutes, and seconds).

-• All numeric values placed to the right of T represent times.
+All numeric values placed to the right of

 Last updated